rackerlabs/rackspace-how-to/content/cloud-servers/rescue-mode.md

   log in to rescue mode.

-- **Windows**: Use an RDP client to connect to your Windows server by using the public IP address and the temporary Administrator password.
+- **Windows**: Use an RDP client to connect to your Windows server by using the public IP address and the temporary administrator password.

 ### Troubleshoot a Linux server in rescue mode